-Debit cards for kids add a safety component to your child’s financial life.
+A debit card for kids adds a safety component to your child’s financial life.
 For instance, if they need gas, they can pay at the pump instead of going into the store.

-Better yet, debit cards for kids can often be turned off in the event of a lost or stolen card.
+Better yet, these cards can often be turned off in the event of a lost or stolen card.
 Once cash is lost or stolen, it’s gone forever.